ljaime-hernandez/MMO-Server-Client-ASIO/README.md

 https://user-images.githubusercontent.com/65676644/175662381-0a3bf5a0-c93d-4586-ac56-9b2cf2be2d02.mp4

+Created for educational purposes, this server and client prototypes were created on C++ to improve my knowledge on network and low-level I/O programming.
+Some of the main topics i touch on the files are:

+* client interface solution by creating connect/disconnect methods
+* server interface solution capable of handling several client sockets, with its respective methods to securely transfer data based on actions previously defined
+* understand and apply thread-safe queues for multiple client connections on the same server and handle outgoing or incoming messages by locking threads with mutex
+* error handling for each of the connection steps, being the server, clients, connection, or messages interaction
+* connection model which will be used by either the client or the server, handling certain methods depending on the programs execution
+* message templates with I/O overload to handle streams of any data type, avoiding incoming trivial data

 In this code, we can see how ASIO handles the temporal properties of network communication by helping us execute the code when is necessary to do so. one of the problems encountered on this HTTP example is we do not know in advance how much data is going to be sent, which is